 What are the critical challenges of the utility sector?

-The utility sector must grapple with dated infrastructure, inefficient labor usage, data-gathering challenges, poor communication, and the industry’s inherent unpredictability.
+The utility sector must grapple with dated infrastructure, inefficient usage of labour, data-gathering challenges, poor communication,, and the industry’s inherent unpredictability.

 What is one current industry trend in energy and utilities?